SolaceLabs/solace-vmr-boshrelease/readme.md

 Before building the Bosh Release you will need the VMR Docker images.
 These docker images will be provided to you by Solace.

+Docker Image must be version 8.2 or more recent to work with this Bosh Release.

 ### Build Procedure

 Follow these steps in order to build a Bosh Release for the Solace VMR: